-New Jersey’s newest 205-bed hospital opened its doors and admits its first patient.
+New Jersey’s newest 205-bed hospital opens its doors and admits its first patient.

-Construction on the hospital’s first expansion program that included the Women’s Auxiliary Pavilion and the Robert Wood Johnson Jr. Rehabilitation Institute (known today throughout the nation as the JFK Johnson Rehabilitation Institute).
+Construction begins on the hospital’s first expansion program that included the Women’s Auxiliary Pavilion and the Robert Wood Johnson Jr. Rehabilitation Institute (known today throughout the nation as the Johnson Rehabilitation Institute).

-JFK enhanced its scope of services by entering the long-term care arena with the addition of the JFK Hartwyck Nursing, Convalescent & Rehabilitation Centers, which provide a wide range of special services for long-term and residential care.
+JFK enhances its scope of services by entering the long-term care arena with the addition of the Hartwyck Nursing, Convalescent & Rehabilitation Centers, which provide a wide range of special services for long-term and residential care.

-JFK Mediplex Surgery Center opens its doors.
-The JFK Mediplex Surgery Center- located across the street from the Medical Center, is a hospital based ambulatory surgery center designed to cater to the pediatric patients’ special needs as well as adolescent and adult patients.
+Mediplex Surgery Center opens its doors.
+The Mediplex Surgery Center, located across the street from the Medical Center, is a hospital-based ambulatory surgery center designed to cater to pediatric patients’ special needs as well as adolescent and adult patients.

-New Jersey's first Huntington's Disease Unit opens at JFK Hartwyck Cedar Brook.
+New Jersey's first Huntington's Disease Unit opens at Hartwyck Cedar Brook.